-• As specified in the ACOP, PHA's Public Housing wait list combines site-based, first available, and centrally managed wait list features.
-Public Housing developments have site-based waiting lists that are centrally managed by the Public Housing Admissions
+- As specified in the ACOP, PHA's Public Housing wait list combines site-based, first available, and centrally managed wait list features.
+Public Housing developments have site-based waiting lists that are centrally managed by the Public Housing Admissions Department.

-Department.
 This change was made to ensure consistent and efficient management of applicants on the various waitlists.
 Applicants may select specific sites or "first available" unit citywide.
-Centrally managed waitlists, administered by the Admissions Department, also include applicants that require a wheelchair accessible unit and those with a preference designation such as the Blueprint program.
+Centrally managed waitlists, administered by the Admissions Department, also include applicants that require a wheelchair accessible unit and those with a preference designation such as the Blueprint program. - Public Housing wait lists are currently only open to applicants that require wheelchair accessible units; applicants aged 55 and older; and applicants referred to PHA from external agencies with whom PHA has a referral agreement as described in the ACOP (i.e. Blueprint to End Homelessness and others).